Rob Nizet: Club career

-for the club in a 4-1 Eerste Divisie win over Jong AZ in April 2024.
+for the club in a 4–1 Eerste Divisie win over Jong AZ in April 2024.
 The following month, he gained promotion to the Eredivisie with Willem II.

+On 1 March 2026, Armenian Premier League club Noah announced the signing of Nizet from Gaziantep.
+On 11 June 2026, after featuring nine times for the club, Noah announced that Nizet had left the club.

 International career

-He made his debut for the Belgium national under-17 football team in September 2018.
+Nizet made his debut for the Belgium under-17 national team in September 2018.